Open banking explained

 Online payment systems are becoming increasingly complex, which, of course, is a good thing from a security point of view.
 Through an open banking system, retailers and service providers could receive payments directly and instantly from your bank account rather than through a payment provider such as MasterCard or Visa.

 If you’re wondering whether open banking and PSD2 are different, you’re not alone – PDS2 and opening banking are often used interchangeably.
 But put simply, PSD2 is not the same as open banking – rather, opening banking was a result of PSD2.
 PSD2 is an EU regulation intended to increase competition and innovation in the financial space, by removing the monopoly that banks currently have on their customer data, by allowing third party businesses to have access to that data too (with your permission).
-Open banking is a secure way for providers to access your financial information in the UK.
+Open banking is a secure way for providers to access your financial information.

 The main purpose of open banking is to enable consumers and small businesses to receive better deals that suit their needs on financial products and services.

+A high percentage of consumers are concerned about the safety of sharing financial data.
 However, open banking is regulated, meaning that it’s safe to take advantage of open banking services, as long as you only give explicit authorisation for your data to be shared between regulated financial service providers.
 Put simply; financial service apps will only be able to access your financial data if you’ve actively consented for them to do so.

 All open banking service providers must also comply with data protection rules, including always indicating exactly what data will be used, how long it’ll be used for, and any actions they may need to take before you sign up.